Math 132: Differential Topology (Spring 2026)

 Grading:

-There will be weekly* homework assignments (20%*), as well as in-person midterm and final exams (80%*). (* subject to change)
+Canvas course website), as well as in-person midterm and final exams (80%*). (* subject to change)

 Make-Up Exam Policy: There will be no make-up exams.
 If you miss an exam for a valid reason (e.g. documented illness or family emergency), your score on the other exam score will replace the missed exam.